-If we allow the world to keep their die-hard perception of us as sneaky press agents and news pitchers, then we’ll slowly fade into oblivion while digital marketing specialists devour our businesses.
+If we allow the world to keep their die-hard perception of us as sneaky press agents and news pitchers, we’ll slowly fade into oblivion while digital marketing specialists take over our clients.

 Now, I’m considered by many industry colleagues as a specialist on digital communication, but that’s just not right; I’m a public relations professional who knows as much about the internet as I do about journalism.

 It’s time for PR to get busy to stay business relevant.